-You can monitor disk space activity of fixed drives and be notified if limits have been exceeded or if trend patterns changed.
+Monitors disk space usage of fixed drives and issues alerts when limits have been exceeded or trend patterns have changed.

 Disk Space Monitoring can also obtain data via SNMP from a remote SNMP agent by polling SNMP counter values.
 The collected data is alerted with and presented in the same way Windows disk space data is.